EBI-Metagenomics/emg-viral-pipeline/README.md

 ## What do I need?

 This pipeline runs with the workflow manager [Nextflow](https://www.nextflow.io/) using [Docker](https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce) (Conda will be implemented soonish, hopefully).
-All other programs and databases are automatically downloaded by Nextflow. _Attention_, the workflow will download databases with a size of roughly 49 GB the first time it is executed.
+All other programs and databases are automatically downloaded by Nextflow. _Attention_, the workflow will download databases with a size of roughly 19 GB (49 GB with `--hmmextend` and `--blastextend`) the first time it is executed.

 ### Install Nextflow
 ```bash